1/2cup(1 stick) unsalted buttersoftened to room temperature

 When you are ready to bake the cookies, preheat the oven to 350ºF.
 Line 2 large baking sheets with parchment paper or silicone baking mats and set aside.

-Using a 1 ounce cookie scoop, scoop dough into your hand and roll into a ball and place on prepared baking sheet.
+Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), scoop dough into your hand and roll into a ball and place on prepared baking sheet.
 Bake cookies for 11-13 minutes or until edges just begin to brown.
 Remove from oven and allow to rest on baking sheet for at least 3 minutes.
 Cookies will look underdone, and will "set" as they cool on baking sheets.
 Store cookies covered tightly at room temperature up to 5 days.
 Baked cookies freeze well, as does unbaked rolled dough (up to 2 months).
 Do not thaw and add an extra minute to baking time.